 - 1. Call to order. - 2.
 Approval of the minutes of August 2023 board meeting. - 3.
-Monthly report of Office of Inspector General. - 4.
-Monthly report of Office of the Independent Police Monitor. - 5.
-Monthly report of Ethics Trainer. - 6.
-Monthly report of General Counsel and Executive Administrator. - 7.
-Executive session pursuant to Louisiana Revised Statutes section 42:17(A)(1) to discuss the character, professional competence, or physical or mental health of two persons. - 8.
+Acceptance of written monthly report of Office of Inspector General (no oral report). - 4.
+Acceptance of written monthly report of Office of the Independent Police Monitor (no oral report). - 5.
+Acceptance of written monthly report of Ethics Trainer (no oral report). - 6.
+Acceptance of written monthly report of General Counsel and Executive Administrator (no oral report). - 7.
+Executive session pursuant to Louisiana Revised Statutes section 42:17(A)(1) to discuss the character, professional competence, or physical or mental health of a person. - 8.
 Call for agenda items for future board meetings. - 9.
 Adjournment.